discreetlogcontracts/dlcspecs/meeting/meeting_october_6_2020.md

   * What should be merged?
 * Using SIGHASH_SINGLE (or other sighashes)?
   * https://github.com/discreetlogcontracts/dlcspecs/issues/91
+* Tibo wants Antoine to clarify whether change (anchor) outputs on funding tx is a MAY or a MUST
+  * That is, is it a security issue or a convenience or something else?
 * At some point we will need to begin work on the following, any volunteers?
   * Non-enumerated outcomes (multiple nonces)
   * Multiple-oracle DLCs